-Acknowledgements.
-The author would like to thank Xuejun Guo from Nanjing University for many email correspondences and helpful explanations on results in K-theory, Fanggui Wang from Sichuan Normal University for discussions on GV-ideals, and Rundong Zheng from Beijing Normal University for reading the manuscript carefully.
+Acknowledgments The author would like to thank Xuejun Guo from Nanjing University for many email correspondences and helpful explanations on results in K-theory, Fanggui Wang from Sichuan Normal University for discussions on GV-ideals, and Rundong Zheng from Beijing Normal University for reading the manuscript.
+Also, the author appreciates the referees and editors of Mathematische Zeitschrift very much for many helpful comments and suggestions, improving the presentation of the results.